Broker Check

 Do I need one?

-If you are a younger investor (I'm looking at you Millennials and Gen Z), opening an IRA now and funding it every year until you turn 72 or retire can set you up for exponential growth over time (see the compounding calculator in footnote 3).
+If you are a younger investor (I’m looking at you younger Millennials and Gen Z), opening an IRA now and funding it every year until you retire can set you up for exponential growth over time (see the compounding calculator in footnote 5).

 Ready to make an IRA part of your Financial Plan?

-1 I want to take a moment to emphasize that if you don't contribute to an IRA in a given year, you can't ever go back and make up contribution in future.
-Once the annual opportunity is gone, it's gone forever.
+[1] I want to take a moment to emphasize that if you don’t contribute to an IRA for a given tax year, you can’t ever go back and make up those missed contributions.
+Once the annual opportunity is gone, it’s gone forever.